kevin86wright/ip-project/README.md

 an array of all blocklists the IP address is present in... or an empty array if not in any lists.

-Amazon RDS - MySQL database configured in MultiAZ for HA.
+Amazon RDS - MySQL database configured in Multi-AZ for HA.

 ![CloudFormation Deployment](/images/1.jpg)